 EDS presumes that all adult family members will work to contribute to the investment of the child’s education.
 To that end, when the mother or father chooses not to work and there are no preschool children at home, or is a full or part-time student, EDS will impute an annual income for the non-working parent.
 Exceptions may be made if the parents are caring for a disabled child, parent, or grandparent, or critically ill child, parent, or grandparent.

-Visit FACTS to submit applications and documentation online for the 2020/2021 school year.
-By April 1, 2020 all applicants must submit 2019 W-2s and Income Tax Returns with all schedules to FACTS.
+Use your Family Portal to submit applications and documentation online to FACTS for the 2021/2022 school year.
+By April 1, 2021, all applicants must submit 2020 W-2s and Income Tax Returns with all schedules to FACTS.

 Parents of new students should contact the Business Office early in the admissions process to discuss affordability and financial assistance.
-Annual online application for assistance is required at FACTS.
+Application for newly enrolled students is made through your Family Portal.